ilizin/thymeleaf-demo/README.md

 This demo project shows how easy is to build a web applications with springboot and thymeleaf.

-Springboot is full of properties and annotations, find this code fully commented to document how to use a bunch of them.
+Springboot is full of properties and annotations, this code is fully commented to explain how to use a bunch of them.

 **Annotations:** @Controller, @InitBinder, @GetMapping, @PostMapping, @Valid, @ModelAttribute, @Value, @RequestMapping,
 @SpringBootApplication